gogromat/selectoid/README.md

 ---
  - ```jquery```

-The idea is nothing new: its an attempt to make a user-friendly select box.
+The idea is nothing new: it's an attempt to make a user-friendly select box.

 However Selectoid was specifically made to look like a tabular data rather than a dropdwon menu like most other select box plugins.